LARS-research/DiffMG/nc/README.md

 To obtain a good architecture, we usually need to run the search algorithm several times with different random seeds.

+## Architecture Interpretation

+Suppose the number of intermediate states in a meta graph is K. An encoding of a meta graph consists of two lists.
+The first list is of length K and contains indexes of selected edge types between state (i - 1) and state i (1 <= i <= K).
+The second list is of length K(K-1)/2 and contains indexes of selected edge types between state j and state i (0 <= j < i - 1, 2 <= i <= K).
+You can refer to the function `parse` defined in `model_search.py` for how an encoding is obtained based on architecture parameters.
+For search and evaluation, the mapping between edge types and indexes should be consistent so that an encoding is able to be correctly recognized.

 ## Evaluation

 Run the following commands to train the derived architectures from scratch: